etcyl/aimet/Interpretability_and_Explainability_Dashboard/README.md

 1. Upload an image using the provided form.
 2. Choose from various PyTorch models (ResNet18, ResNet34, VGG16, DenseNet121) for visualization.
 3. Select whether to apply pruning, quantization, or both (compression) using JAX.
-4. Choose the LLM model (e.g., GPT-3.5, GPT-4) for generating the explainability report.
+4. Choose the LLM model (e.g., GPT-3.5, GPT-4) for generating a concise explainability report that considers both the optimization technique and pixel similarity metrics.
 3. View the original and optimized activation maps side-by-side, along with the detailed LLM-generated explainability report.
 4. Experiment with different settings to observe how model optimization affects interpretability and performance.